Five Tips To Save Time On The MPT

 Now, going back to tip number 1 above, once you read your task memo you should insert the basic format of the task on your computer (or in your blue book).
 That way you already have something down on your paper and that will help keep the rest of your work organized as you move through the library and the file and will overall save you time.

 3. Handle the Material in the Correct Order.

-Once you master timing or get more comfortable with this approach, some students find it helpful to skim the file before hoping into the library.
+Once you master timing or get more comfortable with this approach, some students find it helpful to skim the file before hopping into the library.
 That is fine too.
-But, in our opinion, if you struggle to get the assignment done in the 90 minutes, you should start your practice by reading the task memo, then the library and then the file.
+But, in our opinion, if you struggle to get the assignment done in 90 minutes, you should start your practice by reading the task memo, then the library, and then the file.

 4. Save Time on the MPT by Working While Reading.

 One of the most important tips to save time on the MPT is to work while you read.
 Many students find that they spend too much time reading.
 By the time they to get typing, they can’t complete the task.
 To avoid this error, you should start working immediately.
 By that, we mean right after you read the task memo you should have the basic structure of your assignment on your document.
 Then, while reading the library, you should jot down the case name or the statute and some notes regarding the law.